 The Office of International Student Services is responsible for our international student orientation program and serves as your on-campus advocate and advisor.
 The Office of International Student Services is the USCIS liaison for students through SEVIS.
 As such, the Office tracks, processes and reports changes in the enrollment status of international students.

 Our International Leadership Assistants (ILAs) are here to make your transition to campus easier.
 Our ILAs undergo extensive training, so they can serve as valuable resources.
 They help you adjust to the academic, cultural and social changes on our campus and in the United States.

 Our residential experience usually consists of living with a diverse group of students.
 Two students are assigned to each room, and typically we will pair you with an American roommate to maximize your English skills and promote intercultural exchanges of information and ideas.
 E-town is a residential community with 85% of our students living on campus.

-Our Health Services office and staff members are dedicated to providing quality and timely health services to our students.
+Our Student Health office and staff members are dedicated to providing quality and timely health services to our students.
 Students must submit a Wellness and Health form to the Student Health office prior to their arrival on campus.

 International scholarships are awarded for the semesters you study on our campus with the exception of when a study-abroad experience is required by your major.
 In these cases, the international scholarship will be applicable for study abroad for a maximum of one or two semesters as required by the major.
 If you choose to study abroad and the experience is not required by your major, the international scholarship is not applicable.

 We attract students from all around the world!
 This kind of diversity adds a unique and distinctive flavor to academic and social life.